ScilifelabDataCentre/RDM-guidelines/content/topics/data-transfer.md

 The following example describes how to upload files to SciLifeLab Data Repository (or any other FigShare repository):

-1. Find/create your username and password for ftp uploads to Figshare
+1. Find/create your username and password for FTP uploads to Figshare
-1. To configure your <a href="https://rclone.org/ftp/" target="_blank">ftp connection parameters for rclone</a> your command will look something like this (`rclone lfs :ftp:data` will list the content of your data uploads folder on FigShare):
+1. To configure your <a href="https://rclone.org/ftp/" target="_blank">FTP connection parameters for rclone</a> your command will look something like this (`rclone lfs :ftp:data` will list the content of your data uploads folder on FigShare):
    ```
    rclone lsf :ftp:data --ftp-host=ftps.figshare.com --ftp-user=$user --ftp-pass=$(rclone obscure $pass) --ftp-port=21 --ftp-explicit-tls
    ```